myglam/assets-webpack-plugin/readme.md

 Optional. `false` by default.

-When set true, includes the assets with no chunk ("unnamed chunk") in the assets file.
+When set to `true`, includes the assets with no chunk ("unnamed chunk") in the assets file.

 ```js
 new AssetsPlugin({includeFilesWithoutChunk: true})